Semester 1 - On Campus

 Intended learning outcomes

-- understand the principles and operation, networking and data processing of a range of sensor systems used in mechatronic systems.
+- 1. Demonstrate proficiency and deep understanding of the principles and operation, networking and data processing of a range of sensor systems used in mechatronic systems

 On completion of this subject students should have the following skills: